 - Pain that worsens when lifting the arm to the side

 - Pain when pushing or pulling open a door

-We have a free guide on relieving shoulder pain that can give you further insight into shoulder problems and help kick start your recovery.
-We are available for a free 15-minute phone consultation to talk about how your pain is affecting you and discuss your treatment options.
+We offer a free guide on relieving shoulder pain that can give you further insight into shoulder problems and help kickstart your recovery.
+If you’re interested in physical therapy but have questions, we are available for a free 15-minute phone consultation so you can have them answered before booking an appointment.